This Meatball Sub features tender homemade meatballs simmered in marinara, loaded into a toasted bun, and topped with melty Italian cheese.

 Stuffed buns arranged on a sheet pan, prepared for baking with cheese added on top, setting the stage for the final step in making this delicious meal.

-• Reheat Assembled Subs: If already assembled, wrap in foil and reheat in the oven at 375°F for 20 minutes to prevent further toasting.
+Reheat Wrapped Subs: If the subs are already made, wrap them in foil and heat in the oven at 375°F for 20 mins to stop the bread from getting too crispy.

 More Easy Dinner Ideas